Get new blog posts sent directly to your email inbox!

 Damage to Ponte di Piave bridge in Italy after Mediterranean Allied Air Force raid, WWII (USAF photo)

-75 Years Ago—Mar.
-19, 1944: Mediterranean Allied Air Force issues directive for Operation Strangle, air raids on railroads north of Rome during two-month lull in ground campaign, to hinder German supply & reinforcement.
+80 Years Ago—Mar.
+19, 1944: Mediterranean Allied Air Force issues directive for Operation Strangle, air raids on railroads north of Rome to hinder German supply and reinforcement.

 German troops occupy Hungary to prevent the nation’s withdrawal from the war.